-We are often asked how much detail to go into when describing roles and responsibilities.
-If you're unsure only describe the minimum amount to ensure mutual understanding across the team.
+We are often asked how much detail goes into describing roles and responsibilities.
+If you're unsure, only describe the minimum amount to ensure mutual understanding across the team.
 You can always start with a minimal description and later elaborate as your map evolves.

 Save time by creating a library of role templates.
 If you have roles that will be part of different teams, create templates to import in your chart.